Housing and Residential Life

 Washington state law (RCW Chapter 70.160) prohibits smoking in any University owned, leased, or rented public place or place of employment.

 WSU Pullman's campus policy in Washington Administrative Code (WAC) Chapter 504-38 prohibits all forms of tobacco and any nicotine-delivery devices, including electronic cigarettes, in or on WSU Pullman campus grounds and state-owned vehicles and equipment.
 This includes noncontiguous WSU-owned property located within the city limits of Pullman, WA and within Whitman County.
+View the complete WSU Pullman policy on the Washington State Legislature website.

-Housing Services reserves the right to bill students who smoke in the apartment the costs associated with removing any odors, tar and nicotine residue, or any costs associated with replacing drapes, carpets, furniture, and painting walls.
+Services reserves the right to bill students who smoke in the apartment the costs associated with removing any odors, tar and nicotine residue, or any costs associated with replacing drapes, carpets, furniture, and painting walls.

 Residents of Chief Joseph will find additional storage space located directly off the kitchen, but this is changing during the remodeling process; some storage will be inside the apartment, some storage will be outside in new storage areas.